infiniflow/ragflow/docs/guides/configure_knowledge_base.md

    ![update chunk](https://github.com/infiniflow/ragflow/assets/93570324/1d84b408-4e9f-46fd-9413-8c1059bf9c76)

 :::caution NOTE
-You can add keywords to a file chunk to increase its relevance.
+You can add keywords to a file chunk to increase its ranking for queries containing those keywords.
 This action increases its keyword weight and can improve its position in search list.
 :::

 4. In Retrieval testing, ask a quick question in **Test text** to double check if your configurations work: